Digitization

 Cultural heritage organizations that wish to participate in CVL Collections need to have at least one collection in a digital format, ready to be uploaded and cataloged in a digital collection management system.

 We realize that for many of our future partners, digitization might be a new process.
 While the Colorado State Library does not provide direct support for digitization, we can consult with you on your collection and steps for moving forward with your project.
-You will find additional guidance in the form of this Digitization Toolkit.
-Finally, we encourage you to look for partners in your area that have expertise in digitization.
+We also encourage you to look for partners in your area that have expertise in digitization.

 Digitization is not simply making a digital copy of an object.
 It is a process of collecting, reformatting, cataloging, storing, and sharing digital objects.
 There are many online resources that can help you understand the digitization process, and we certainly encourage you to explore them.
 However, if you are new to digitization, you may find that some online resources are overly complex for your immediate needs; that is why we created this toolkit, to help simplify some of the steps in this process.